 In November 2021, the Company completed the Acquisition and assumed an interest free loan agreement with the Strategic Innovation Fund ("SIF") which was recorded at an amount equal to the proceeds received.
-As of December 31, 2022 and 2021, \$4,857 and \$4,464, respectively, was included in long-term debt, non-current on the consolidated balance sheets related to the SIF loan agreement.
-Under this agreement and subsequent amendment, the Company is eligible to receive funding for certain expenditures incurred from February 13, 2018 to May 12, 2023 to a maximum of \$5,701.
-Any amount outstanding under this loan is repayable in 15 annual payments beginning February 28, 2026.
+Under this agreement and subsequent amendment, the Company was eligible to receive funding for certain expenditures incurred from February 13, 2018 to May 12, 2023, up to a maximum of \$5,701.
+As of December 31, 2023 and 2022, \$5,128 and \$4,857, respectively, was included in long-term debt, non-current on the consolidated balance sheets related to the SIF loan agreement.
+Any amount outstanding under this loan is repayable in 15 annual payments beginning February 28, 2026 and has a stated interest rate of zero.